NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Core/1.1.3/Index.page.md

 # BaRS FHIR usage
 BaRS uses [FHIR](https://digital.nhs.uk/services/fhir-uk-core) to achieve interoperability between healthcare IT systems.
 This section explains how BaRS makes use of some key FHIR concepts which need to be understood by developers implementing the standard.

-For more detail please visit the {{pagelink:core-FHIRUsage-1.1.3, text: BaRS FHIR usage section}}
+For more detail please visit the {{pagelink:core-FHIRUsage-1.1.3, text: BaRS FHIR usage}} section.

 <hr>
 <br>

 # Security and Authorisation

-For more detail on Security and Authorisation, please visit the {{pagelink:core-Security-1.1.3, text: Security and Authorisation section}}
+For more detail on Security and Authorisation, please visit the {{pagelink:core-Security-1.1.3, text: Security and Authorisation}} section.

 <hr>
 <br>